Foundation / Corporation

 Maine Community Foundation (MaineCF)

-Grants of up to $10,000 to Maine nonprofit organizations, schools, governmental and tribal agencies to strengthen communities within the State.
+Grants of up to $10,000 to Maine nonprofit organizations, schools, and governmental and tribal agencies to strengthen communities within the State.
 Funding is intended for capacity building, new projects, and project expansion.
-To these ends, funds may be used for staff time, materials, technology, and equipment necessary to achieve the planned goals or outcomes.
+The program focuses on efforts to use, improve, and increase access to community assets, including natural and built resources, as well as community members, local leaders, and the relationships or connections among people and organizations across the community.
+The Community Building Grant Program awards two types of grants: project grants and capacity-building grants.

 1. Invest in people by strengthening skills, knowledge, abilities, and/or well-being of community members